Registering with OARS

 Hampshire students taking Five College Courses

-Hampshire College students that are enrolled in a Five College course and would like to receive accommodations must fill out the Request for Five College Accommodations Form and turn it into firstname.lastname@example.org.
-Once your form is received by OARS the director reaches out to staff from the 5 College Access Offices.
+Hampshire College students that are enrolled in a Five College course and would like to receive accommodations must fill out the Request for Five College Accommodations Form and upload this to your OARS Portal account.
+Once your form is received by OARS the director reaches out to staff from the Five College Access Offices.
 In turn the Five College Access Offices will send out their accommodation form to their faulty and/or departments.
 Secondly, you are now allotted the services of the Accessibility Office on the campus you are attending.
+We recommend reaching out directly to the Disability / Accessibility Services office on the other campus to establish contact during semesters where you are taking one or more classes.

 Five College Students taking Courses at Hampshire

-Any Five College student with a disability enrolled in a Hampshire College course is expected to turn their Five College Accommodation Form to OARS.
-You'll need to meet briefly with a member of the OARS staff to process your accommodation forms and learn how accommodations are implemented at Hampshire.
-Please contact OARS at email@example.com and provide your name, student ID, home campus and availability to meet remotely.
+Any Five College student with a disability enrolled in a Hampshire College course is expected to turn their Five College Accommodation Request Form to OARS via email at email@example.com.
+You may need to meet briefly with a member of the OARS staff to process your accommodation forms and learn how accommodations are implemented at Hampshire.
+Please contact OARS at firstname.lastname@example.org and provide your name, student ID, home campus and availability to meet remotely.
 OARS staff will discuss your accommodation and send accommodation forms to instructors and contact any other relevant departments.

-You can start the housing accommodation process by requesting changes through the Housing Operations Office (the HOO).
+You can start the housing accommodation process by requesting changes through the Office of Residence Life.
 If that change requires formal accommodations, you will be asked to register with us through the above process.
-Once you have registered with us, we will send your housing accommodation letter to the HOO, who will set you up with compatible living arrangements as soon as possible.
+Once you have registered with us, we will send your housing accommodation letter to the Office of Residence Life, who will set you up with compatible living arrangements as soon as possible.

 If you are in need of accommodations based on a short-term illness or injury, please utilize the disclosure process above and see our Temporary Accommodation Page for more information.